-Which of the following is not a conclusion of the central limit t... | Study Prep in Pearson+
+Which of the following is not a conclusion of the Central Limit T... | Study Prep in Pearson+

 1

-Step 1: Understand the Central Limit Theorem (CLT) and its key conclusions.
-The CLT states that as the sample size increases, the sampling distribution of the sample mean approaches a normal distribution, regardless of the population's original distribution.
+Recall the Central Limit Theorem (CLT) states that for a sufficiently large sample size, the sampling distribution of the sample mean will be approximately normal, regardless of the population's distribution.

-Step 2: Recognize that the mean of the sampling distribution of the sample mean is equal to the population mean.
-This means the expected value of the sample mean is the population mean.

 Watch next